JRKhoo/federated-learning/README.md

 - Model weights will be generated in `.npz` numpy format and stored in `weights` directory.
 - Evaluation of the model is done automatically against `test_data.csv`.

+Note: This repository also contains a convenience orchestration script that runs a full federated simulation (local training at each hospital, differential privacy injection, and central aggregation) across multiple rounds — see the next section.

 ### Model Tuning
 - Tuning of the multilayer perceptron is done in the `config/mlp_config.py` file.
 - Tuning of differential privacy noise is done in the `config/dp_config.py` file.